OpenTwinCities/opentwincities.github.com/_posts/2014-07-09-hack-for-mn-2014-projects.md

 for voters to find the social media accounts of their candidates.

-With a Drupal site running that does just that, the team is now looking at what other information would be useful to include for voters, including 'offical' information (such as campaign contributions).
+With a Drupal site running that does just that, the team is now looking at what other information would be useful to include for voters, including official information (such as campaign contributions).
 The team is also planning on creating an API so other sites and developers can easily incorporate this important information.